bcit-ltc/vault/modules/identities/NOTES.md

 # Identity secrets engine

-Entities represent a user or machine identity.
 Users and groups are defined in the `identities.yaml` file.

+## Requirements

+The `ltc-admin` user requires the `userpass` auth method to be enabled before this module can be applied.